altocodenl/TODIS/readme.md

 everything inside the define is frozen, not expanded. everything is expanded when the call happens. no precooking of things, even static ones.

-if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.
+if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data. but it's not control, it's causality. this would also be the case if we had multiple computers.

 - a list of calls also maps perfectly well to what a computer does.
 - Higher level languages let you focus on data at a human level.